nolansf/Unessay/README.md

 ## what i would do differently

-if i was given extra time, i would have organized the given inforamtion better and i would have coded the entire site in typescript
+if i was given extra time, i would have organized the given inforamtion better and i would have coded the entire site in typescript i wouldn't have change my idea for the entire website a 3 days before it was due casuing me to double my work load jsut beacuse i didn't like it, like something just felt off about it i would like to have the time to be able to include javascript to enable a unique feeling to my website, from stalling sections that force you to scroll more than you think to image that seem to be stuck in the background using true js.
+Maybe i would gamble my time and try 3 animations or custom images to make my website mine. until i try again, these will only be lofty goals.